17rohith29/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 A Tic Tac Toe Game that can be played as a multiplayer.
-Its a Visual JS game that can be played in the browser.
+Its a Visual JS game that can be played in the browser.<br>
+It can be played at https://17rohith29.github.io/Tic-Tac-Toe/

 ## Basic Flow of the game
 ### Main Board